Hanson Dowell

 Hanson Taylor Dowell QC (September 14, 1906 – September 23, 2000) was a Canadian ice hockey administrator and politician.
 He served as president of the Canadian Amateur Hockey Association from 1945 to 1947, and was the first person from the Maritimes to serve on the national executive.
 He sought to have the Canadian definition of amateur recognized at the World Championships and the Olympic Games for the benefit of Canada's national team, and negotiated the merger of the International Ice Hockey Association into the Ligue Internationale de Hockey sur Glace.
 He served as president of the Maritime Amateur Hockey Association from 1936 to 1940, and later as treasurer of the Maritimes and the Nova Scotia Hockey Associations for a combined 30 years.

 Dowell was a graduate of Dalhousie Law School and practiced law for 31 years in Middleton, Nova Scotia.
 He was elected to the Nova Scotia House of Assembly as a Conservative Party member for Annapolis East, then resigned his seat when appointed a stipendiary magistrate.
 He was later elevated to judge on the trial division of the Nova Scotia Supreme Court, and was one of the founding members of the Western Counties Bar Association.
 He was among the first recipients of the Order of Merit established by the Canadian Amateur Hockey Association in 1962, was named a Queen's Counsel in recognition of his legal career, and was inducted into the builder category of Nova Scotia Sport Hall of Fame in 1980.

 Early life and education

 Hanson Taylor Dowell was born on September 14, 1906, in Stewiacke, Nova Scotia, to parents George and Elizabeth Dowell.
-He completed elementary school in Elmsdale, and secondary school at the Halifax Christian Academy.
-During World War I he served in the 2nd Battalion of the West Nova Scotia Regiment, then graduated from the Nova Scotia Teachers College in 1924.
+He completed elementary school in Elmsdale, and secondary school at the Halifax Christian Academy, then graduated from the Nova Scotia Teachers College in 1924.
 He was a schoolteacher in Nova Scotia during the late 1920s and spent a summer as a lay preacher in Alberta.

 Dowell graduated from Dalhousie Law School with a Bachelor of Laws degree in 1930.
 He was called to the bar on June 13, 1930, then relocated to Middleton where he practiced law from 1931 to 1962.